-- Engine turns very slowly.
+- The engine turns very slowly.

-- Starter fuse blows repeatedly.
+- The starter fuse blows repeatedly.

-- Dead silence on key turn.
+- Dead silence on the key turn.

 - You hear a single click, but the engine won’t turn.

 You will need a new starter which you can buy online at a fraction of the dealer cost or even the retail parts store.
-In our case we bought this starter on Amazon.
+In our case, we bought this starter on Amazon.
 It was on sale for less than $100, see link here.

-Step by Step Instructions on how to replace the starter in a Mercedes-Benz with Pictures
+Step-by-Step Instructions on how to replace the starter in a Mercedes-Benz with Pictures

 - Open the hood and locate the battery under the cabin air filter.
 Tip: It is located on the passenger side.

-- Disconnect Negative battery terminal.
+- Disconnect the Negative battery terminal.

 - Disconnect the positive electrical line to the starter.
 The bolt is typically 13 mm.
-It is a challenge to get to the bolt but it can be done using several 3/8 extensions and a 3/8 universal joint
+It is a challenge to get to the bolt, but it can be done using several 3/8 extensions and a 3/8 universal joint

 - Disconnect the cable that feeds the +12 Volts to the starter.
 The bolt should be 10 mm.